amosjyng/vcr-langchain/README.md

 # VCR LangChain

-Adapts [VCR.py](https://github.com/kevin1024/vcrpy) for use with [LangChain](https://github.com/hwchase17/langchain).
+Patches [VCR.py](https://github.com/kevin1024/vcrpy) to include non-network tooling for use with [LangChain](https://github.com/hwchase17/langchain).
 Refactor with confidence as you record and replay all your LLM logic in a contained environment, free from any and all side effects.

 ## Quickstart